Vietnamese Xíu Mại (Pork Meatballs in Tomato Sauce)

 Make the Tomato Sauce

-- In a saucepan, on medium heat, add sesame oil and garlic.
-Cook for 20-30 seconds until fragrant.
-Add water, chicken bouillon powder, tomatoes, tomato paste, fish sauce, sugar, and ground pepper.
-Stir until well combined.
-Cover the pot.
-Bring it to a boil and then turn down the heat and let slowly simmer for 20 minutes.
+- In a saucepan, heat sesame oil and sauté garlic until fragrant (about 30 seconds).
+Add water, bouillon, tomatoes, tomato paste, fish sauce, sugar, and pepper.
+Cover, bring to a boil, then lower heat and simmer for 20 minutes.

 Notes